smartbch/docs/whitepaper/MoeingChainWhitepaper-en.md

 Currently, all major sharding solutions require an intermediate chain.
 In ETH2.0, it's the beacon chain, and in Polkadot, it's the relay chain.
 As more and more shards are created, the inter-shard transactions will produce a huge pressure on the crowded layer-1.

 To avoid that, MoeingLink allows shards to prove self-state to others, utilizing MoeingADS's state roots committed on layer-1.
-Once they have acknowledged with each other’s state, they can interact directly without the help of layer-1.
+Once they have acknowledged each other’s state, they can interact directly without the help of layer-1.

 ### Moeing's Consensus Algorithm